GSA/open-gsa-redesign/_apidocs/subawards-bulkupload-api.md

     "reportStatus": "Draft",
     "message": "Report was saved but failed some validations.
 Please fix the errors and submit an update request.", "errors": [
-      "Subaward Amount is required",
+      "Subaward Amount required",
-      "Sub award Place of Performance Section - City provided is invalid."
+      "Subaward Place of Performance state code and state name do not match."
     ]
   },
   {